 Do I need special shoes for winter running?

 While any running shoe can work for winter running, when there’s snow on the ground, and it’s not rock hard, trail running shoes with decent-sized lugs can add traction without needing traction devices.
-On the flip side, it can be annoying to wear most traction devices over deeply lugged trail shoes, as the combination of external spikes or teeth and deep lugs can lead to a mishmash of very tall spikes and spikes recessed between deep lugs.
-(Note: If you’re interested in making screw shoes as described above, you’ll want your shoe to have distinct lugs with a bit of depth to place the screw in.)
+On the flip side, it can be annoying to wear most traction devices over deeply lugged trail shoes, as the combination of spikes and deep lugs can lead to a mishmash of very tall spikes and spikes recessed between deep lugs.

-There are also shoes with waterproof membranes.
-These can be great for shorter runs on ice or through an inch or two of snow.
-However, once you get into runs of an hour or two and longer, nearly all “waterproof” running shoes will become damp from sweat, if not from snow entering the ankle collar and melting.
-Although uncommon, the occasional winter running shoe has a water-resistant upper, which can be a nice middle ground.
+Shoes with waterproof membranes can also be great for shorter runs on ice or through an inch or two of snow.
+However, once you get into runs of an hour or two and longer, nearly all waterproof running shoes will become damp from sweat, if not from snow entering the ankle collar and melting.
+Although uncommon, the occasional winter running shoe has a water-resistant upper, which can be a nice compromise.

 How do I care for winter running traction devices?